 - Economic Development: includes data on the number of jobs by sector, income within the area, construction activity, vacant sites, brownfields, and tourism.
 This data allows users to understand current economic sectors and how many new jobs are being created, where construction activity is occurring, where there are vacant sites for new development, and what sites may require remediation for eventual active use for the Aerozone.

 - Workforce: includes data on the number and composition of people and households, the labor force, racial and ethnic composition, educational attainment, and transportation time to job location (for both transit riders and drive time by automobile).
 This data allows users to understand the number of people living within the Greater Aerozone Area, the potential labor pool, the education of that labor pool, and any mismatch between jobs and workforce.

 Assets, Issues and Opportunities

-Based on the data analysis, County Planning will outline assets, issues, and opportunities using input from Aerozone Alliance partners, businesses, and other interested parties.
-Input and ideas will be summarized, mapped, and combined to develop an outline that can guide next steps in the Master Plan process.
+Based on the data analysis, County Planning outlined assets, issues, and opportunities using input from Aerozone Alliance partners, businesses, and other interested parties.
+Input and ideas were summarized, mapped, and combined to develop an outline that can guide next steps in the Master Plan process.